 When you are getting ready for a day on the slopes, another ski lesson, or a family member’s first lesson, it can get overwhelming to figure out what to wear skiing (or snowboarding, if that’s your style).
 Your first day back is when you realize everything you forgot, like chapstick or your ski pass.
 While not ideal, the best way to figure out what you need is by going out there.

 Rental gear (skis, poles, etc) will be easiest when traveling but this simple checklist for what you should wear skiing will save your mind while packing (or your partner’s).
-Check out my printable packing checklist for skiing vacations!

 This post is NOT sponsored.
 Some product links are affiliate links which means if you buy something, I’ll receive a small commission at no cost to you.
 Thank you for your support!

 Invest in Warm, Waterproof Gear

 First, you’re going to want to make sure that the gear you are wearing while skiing is waterproof.
 This means that your hands, your butt, your back should ideally be covered with waterproof gear.